ProverProject/prover-enterprise-public/doc/API.md

     }

 ## /ent/v1/verify-prover-media
+## /ent/v1/verify-clapperboard-media
+## /ent/v1/verify-media

+All there requests do exactly the same.
+The actual name doesn't matter.
+First two variants are preserved for backward compatibility and may be removed in the future.

 The Software DOES NOT provide any methods for uploading video files.
 Neither does The Software remove files in the upload directory.
 Management of files